danielh-official/danielh-official/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on:
-  - A Notion to Obsidian Syncing Plugin (for Obsidian)
+  - An Obsidian MD plugin for working with Notion
   - Learning ASP.Net Core

 - 📫 How to reach me: